 Have you passed a college-level Physics course elsewhere?
-If so, the credits may transfer if the course was calculus based and had a lab component.
-Bring the transfer credit form from the Registrar and the catalog description of the course, and its math prerequisites, to the Physics Chair.
-In this case you will receive both exemption and course credit for the transferred course.
+If so, an exemption may be possible if the course was calculus based and had a lab component.
+Contact the current Chair of Physics to see if a course you have taken qualifies.

 Are you interested in taking a physics course over the summer in order to exempt out of a physics requirement?
 If so it is important that you clear the course with the Chair of Physics before you take it.
 Again, contact the Chair of Physics.